ionutl2/signing/README.md

 # Add-on to digitally sign a document inside Google Sheets
-Add-on to digitaly sign a document in Google Sheets

 To use this Google Script add-on you can either
   - manually create the files in a new document bound script